Are you curious about the origins of Whisky's natural flavour?

 We are the only distillery in Ireland certified by the biodynamic authority Demeter, as well as the Organic Trust – these partners certify the distillery itself and our whiskies.

 Approximately 25% of our growers now farm using unconventional organic and biodynamic methods.
+But even our conventional growers take a low-impact approach, and are often involved in various environmental schemes.

 Such is our quest to unearth whisky’s most natural flavours that we are currently the largest producer of organic and biodynamic whiskies in the world – we’re not playing around at this; we mean what we say.
 We take such ecologically beneficial farming methods – and the resulting flavour benefits – very seriously.